How to Register for a Sales and Use Tax Number in North Carolina

 There is no cost for a Sales and Use Tax Number in North Carolina.

-How long does it take to get an North Carolina Sales and Use Tax Number?
+How long does it take to get a North Carolina Sales and Use Tax Number?

-Most applications submitted online are processed immediately, while mailed in forms take up to four weeks.
+Most North Carolina sales tax applications submitted online are processed immediately, while mailed-in forms can take up to four weeks.

-After registering the Department of Revenue will send a Certificate of Registration and the sales and use account ID.
+After registering, the North Carolina Department of Revenue will send a Certificate of Registration and the sales and use account ID.

-Do you have to renew your North Carolina Sales and Use Tax Number?
+Do you have to renew a North Carolina Sales and Use Tax Number?

-Wholesalers and distributors will require a sales tax number and fill out a North Carolina Certificate of Exemption to document the items being purchased are for resale.
+Wholesalers and distributors will require a sales tax number and fill out a North Carolina Certificate of Exemption (also referred to as a wholesale license, resale certificate, or sales tax exemption certificate) to document the items being purchased are for resale.